lukecav/awesome-wp-developer-tools/README.md

 * [Better Font Awesome](https://wordpress.org/plugins/better-font-awesome/) - The ultimate Font Awesome icon plugin for WordPress.
 * [Better Search Replace](https://wordpress.org/plugins/better-search-replace/) - When moving your WordPress site to a new domain or server, you will likely run into a need to run a search/replace on the database for everything to work correctly.
 * [Bulk Actions Select All](https://wordpress.org/plugins/bulk-actions-select-all/) - Bulk Actions For All Posts adds an option to the posts overview in the WordPress Admin to select “All Posts”.
 By default, WordPress only allows you to select the posts on the current page.
-* [Carbon Fields](https://wordpress.org/plugins/carbon-fields/) - Developer-oriented library for WordPress custom fields for all types of WordPress content.
+* [Carbon Fields](https://github.com/humanmade/Cavalcade) - Developer-oriented library for WordPress custom fields for all types of WordPress content.
+* [Cavalcade](https://wordpress.org/plugins/carbon-fields/) - A better wp-cron.
+Horizontally scalable, works perfectly with multisite.
 * [CMB2 Attached Posts Field](https://github.com/CMB2/cmb2-attached-posts) - Custom field for Custom Metaboxes and Fields for WordPress for attaching posts to a page.
 * [CMB2 Code Snippet Library](https://github.com/CMB2/CMB2-Snippet-Library) - This is a community-maintained repository of code snippets that help modify the default behavior of CMB2.
 * [CMB2 Post Search field](https://github.com/CMB2/CMB2-Post-Search-field) - Custom field for CMB2 which adds a post-search dialog for searching/attaching other post IDs.